The Bad, The Dad, and The Ugly

 After the captivity, they brought this idea of a network of small congregations back with them.
 That network then spread throughout the succeeding empires.
 Synagogues provided Jesus — and later His apostles — with local congregations of devout Jews to whom they could minister.

-4. Anticipation of a Messiah — The widespread Jewish expectation of a Maschiach (Messiah) to deliver the Jews from imperial oppressors once and for all also arose out of the Babylonian Captivity.
+4. Anticipation of a Messiah — The widespread Jewish expectation of a Mashiach (Messiah) to deliver the Jews from imperial oppressors once and for all also arose out of the Babylonian Captivity.
 The concept steadily gained steam over the centuries.
 By the time of the Roman occupation, the belief was almost universal.
 Without this, there would have been no Palm Sunday, no Good Friday, no Easter, and therefore no Christianity — we’d all still be dead in our sins.

-Jesus and Pharisees imagePersonally, I feel a crucial fifth factor, the existence of the Pharisees, is missing from their list.
+Jesus and Pharisees imagePersonally, I feel a crucial fifth factor, the existence of the Pharisees, is missing from their scholarly list.
 Here’s why I say this:

 The Pharisees provided Jesus with a readily available and highly visible example of empty tradition and dead religious works against which He could differentiate Himself, His teachings, and, by extension, our Heavenly Father.